pelias/documentation/structured-geocoding.md

 * postalcode
 * country

+Note that the other [\search parameters](https://mapzen.com/documentation/search/search/#available-search-parameters) can also be combined with these to set filters and priorities on the results.

 ### address

-The `address` parameter can contain a full address including house number or just a street name.
-Pelias stores addresses as separate number and street fields so libpostal is utilized to parse the number and street values.
+The `address` parameter can contain a full address with house number or only a street name.

 _Examples_